On Oracle Property and Asymptotic Validity of Bayesian Generalized Method of Moments: Theoretical Properties of Bayesian GMM Model Selection

-The i.i.d. assumption can be possibly relaxed to a weakly dependent stationary process using more involved techniques.
-The compactness assumption for the parameter space $\Theta$ is standard, though in the increasing $p$ setting, this could be possibly relaxed to a $\Theta$ with a slowing diverging diameter $R$, with additional minor adjustments on the growth rate of $p$.
-The growth rate condition on $p$ is the same as that in \citet{bc09}, and should not be considered as restrictive because we are considering a very general class of models based on moment conditions, with no specific distributional assumptions the data (see also similar assumptions in \citealt{leng12}).
-In fact, from our proofs, one can see that Assumption 2 is necessary to control the residual terms after a local linearization of the moment function $g(D,\theta)$, after applying the empirical process results from \citet{bc09} and \citet{bci11}.
-The beta-min condition here is technical and commonly used in frequentist high dimensional literature (see e.g. \citealt{bv11}, \citealt{wang12}, \citealt{leng12}, \citealt{cho13}, etc.) It gives the minimal magnitude of nonzero coefficients that could be detected by BGMM.
-When $p$ has the order in Assumption 2, our minimal bound $\sqrt{\log n}\e$ decreases to zero fast, which is also less restrictive than the constant lower bound used in \citet{johnson12} for BMS.
+The i.i.d. assumption in Assumption 1 can be possibly relaxed to a weakly dependent stationary process using more involved techniques.
+The compactness assumption for the parameter space $\Theta$ is standard and mainly for technical convenience, and it can be relaxed to the full space of $\mathbb{R}^p$ if we can control the tail behavior of the prior (see the discussion after Assumptions 7 and 8).
+Assumption 2 allows increasing dimension $p$, and the growth rate of $p$ is comparable with those in \citet{bc09}, \citet{cho13}, \citet{wang11}, \citet{leng12}, etc. The beta-min condition in Assumption 3 is commonly used in the frequentist GEE literature (see e.g. \citealt{wang12}, \citealt{leng12}, \citealt{cho13}).
+It gives the minimal magnitude of nonzero coefficients that could be detected by BGMM.\\